ran81/json-data-playground/README.md

 # JSON → TypeScript Type Explorer

 A small web tool for exploring JSON data and instantly generating TypeScript types from it.
 Paste JSON (or drag/import file) on the left, and see a structured, collapsible tree on the right, along with the inferred TypeScript type.
+Search runs inside a Web Worker to keep the UI smooth and responsive, even when handling large JSON inputs.

 ## Features